vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 However, it's important to acknowledge that our exploration has focused primarily on general chatbot usage with short inputs and outputs.
 Further investigation is needed to optimize vLLM for specific use cases like summarization or long-form content generation.
 Additionally, a deeper dive into the performance differences between Triton and CK attention kernels could yield further insights.

 ### Acknowledgements
-This blog post is drafted by the team at [Embedded LLM](https://embeddedllm.com/) and Thank you to [Hot Aisles Inc.](https://hotaisle.xyz/) for sponsoring MI300X for benchmarking vLLM.
+This blog post is drafted by the team at [Embedded LLM](https://embeddedllm.com/) and Thank you to [Hot Aisle Inc.](https://hotaisle.xyz/) for sponsoring MI300X for benchmarking vLLM.

 ### Appendix

 #### Server Specification

-The following are the configuration of the amazing Hot Aisles server:
+The following are the configuration of the amazing Hot Aisle server:
 - CPU: 2 x Intel Xeon Platinum 8470
 - GPU: 8 x AMD Instinct MI300X Accelerators
 The model and software that we are using in the benchmark are as follows: